sipsuru/fiddler-everywhere-patch-manual/README.md

 # Fiddler Everywhere Patch (Manual)
 Guides you to Patch Fiddler Everywhere on Windows Manually.
 Source: https://github.com/msojocs/fiddler-everywhere-enhance

+## Special: Automated Patching Can be Used now.
+Visit [This repo](https://github.com/sipsuru/fiddler-everywhere-patch-automated)
+> Please note that Realtime Continuous Patching is not ready yet due to lack of knowledge how to `create tag` and `release` automatically of me.
+Plz help if you know.

 ## What and How?
 This's a crack (actually a patch) for Telerik Fiddler Everywhere.
 It can grant you a trial that doesn't expire.
 The trial has every feature.
 This's the guide for applying patch mannually.
 There'll be a repo guiding you trough automatic patching.